ibm-cloud-docs/secrets-manager/endpoints.md

 ### Viewing your endpoint URLs
 {: #view-endpoint-urls}

-You can find your service endpoint URLs in the **Endpoints** section of the {{site.data.keyword.secrets-manager_short}} UI.
+You can find your service endpoint URLs in the **Endpoints** page of the {{site.data.keyword.secrets-manager_short}} UI.
 If you need to retrieve your service endpoint URLs programmatically, you can also call the following API to retrieve the values that are specific to your {{site.data.keyword.secrets-manager_short}} instance.

 ```sh
 curl -X GET "https://{region}.secrets-manager.cloud.ibm.com/api/v1/instances/{url_encoded_instance_CRN}/endpoints" \